lucybellott/mastermind/README.md

 # Mastermind

 Mastermind is a game where the computer generates a secret code of four numbers between 0 and 7.
 The player must guess the secret code based on hints provided.
-The computer will inform when the player has guessed a correct number in the correct position, a correct number in the wrong position or if none of the numbers are correct.
+The computer will inform the player when:
+They have guessed a correct number in the correct position.
+They have guessed a correct number in the wrong position.
+If none of the numbers guessed are correct.
 It will not reveal which number was guessed correctly.
 A player will have 10 attempts to guess the combination.

+## Tech

+This project was built using React and Bootstrap

 ## Available Scripts